State of Washington Classified Job Specification

 Legal Requirement(s)

-Current active status on OBRA (Omnibus Budget Reconciliation Act) with no disqualifying findings or convictions.
+Active status on Omnibus Budget Reconciliation Act with no disqualifying findings or convictions.

 Desirable Qualifications